Klika-Tech/nordic-aws-iot-demo/docs/AWS.md

 1. [aws cli](https://aws.amazon.com/cli/) should be available in the system.
 See [configuration guide](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 1. [Node.js 8+](https://nodejs.org/en/) should be available in the system.
 See [setup guide](https://github.com/creationix/nvm#installation).

+### Back-end

+The back-end is entirely powered by [Amazon Web Services](https://aws.amazon.com/).
+See [platform schema](./OVERVIEW.md#platform-scheme).
+If you don't have an AWS account, create one.
+Amazon provides the [AWS Free Tier](https://aws.amazon.com/free/) for new accounts.
+Demo platform is lightweight and should fit into the free tier limits.

+### Front-end

+It is a [React](https://facebook.github.io/react/) application which renders the board sensors data as [D3.js](https://d3js.org/) charts.
+On the application start initial data set is fetched from a public API endpoint.
+By default data for last 4 hours is rendered.
+Charts are updated in real time using data coming from Cloud via MQTT over Websocket protocol.
+They have two visualization modes: line and area.
+Here are links to dashboard [source code](../aws/web) and [live demo](http://nordic-dev-serverless-site-s3.s3-website.eu-central-1.amazonaws.com/#/dashboard).

 ### Setup

 1. Clone repository